syncfusion-content/xamarin-docs/Xamarin/Button/Customization.md

 ## Ripple Effect

-The button control provides Ripple effect support.
+The button control provides ripple effect support.
 To enable the Ripple effect, set the [`EnableRippleEffect`] property to true.
-By default,[`EnableRippleEffect`] value is true.
+By default, [`EnableRippleEffect`] value is true.

 {% tabs %}